straicat/leetcode-publisher/README.md

 This tool will automatically retrieve your data on LeetCode and cache it in the `_cache` folder so you don't need to retrieve data from LeetCode repeatedly.

-The problem repository is generated in the `repo` folder, which is deleted before each build.
+The solution repository is generated in the `repo` folder, which is deleted before each build.
 The contents of the `_source` folder will be copied to the `repo` folder when the repository is generated.

 The template for the README and the solution is written using [Jinja2](http://jinja.pocoo.org/).